 I’ve developed some tools to help enable the delivery of Servant Leadership in our actions.

 THE BIAS PROBLEM

 As a Quaker, I deeply believe that serving one another is a necessary aspect of our lives.
-But the communication skill sets inherent in our culture don’t make it easy for influencers to truly serve:
+But sometimes, especially in a business setting, standard communication skills don’t make it easy for influencers to truly serve:

 - Conventional questions are little more than interrogations based on the needs/biases of the Asker, thereby restricting the full set of possible responses.
 Obviously this causes flawed data gathering, missed opportunities, resistance, loss of success, and damaged relationships.

 - With our subjective listening filters, biases, assumptions, triggers, and habituated neural pathways, normal listening restricts us to hearing mainly what our brains want us to hear.
 Obviously, our range of understanding is restricted accordingly.

 - Information – regardless of its accuracy, importance, or presentation – cannot be accurately interpreted due to the way our brains translate incoming sound vibrations.
 In other words, even though we share information as a way to help, we have no way of knowing whether or not it will be understood as we hope, misunderstood, or rejected if it seems to fly in the face of the Other’s unconscious Beliefs.
 It’s just not possible for information gathering or sharing to elicit permanent change, regardless of its efficacy.

 - Influencers tend to focus on Behavior Change, forgetting that Behaviors are merely translations, the visible expression of our Beliefs – Beliefs in action if you will.
 If we shift our goal to enabling Others to change their own unconscious Beliefs, their Behavior will automatically change.
 And we will have served them.